 Budget offers a Rent More, Save More rewards program.
 If you make a reservation online, you’re automatically enrolled in the Rent More program, which promises to save you 10-20% off car rentals.
 The RapidRez program is a way to speed up your reservation and rental process by saving key account information on the budget.com website.
 For those who rent often through Budget, join the Fastbreak program to bypass the counter.

-Budget caters to the environmentally-conscious through their SmartWay Certified Green Machines.
-They boast nearly half of their fleet having an MPG rating of 28 or better.
+Budget caters to the environmentally conscious through their SmartWay Certified Green Machines.
+They boast nearly half of their fleet has an MPG rating of 28 or better.
 You can opt-in to carbonfund.org’s partnership with Budget by paying $1.25 extra per day on each rental.

 Budget’s rewards program is one of the more limited options available.
 The Budget Specials page offers various deals, as well as information on travel partners, the Upromise campaign (freebies), and last-minute deals with up to 60% off.

 |Rent More, Save More||1||10-20%||Unknown|

 |RapidRez with Fastbreak||Enroll or Upgrade from RapidRez Basic||10-20%||Unknown|